YeoLab/outrigger/README.rst

       --debug               If given, print debugging logging information to standard out (Warning: LOTS of output.
-Not recommended unless you think something is going wrong)
+Not recommended unless you think something is going wrong) --n-jobs N_JOBS       Number of threads to use when parallelizing exon finding and file reading.
+Default is -1, which means to use as many threads as are available.
+      --force               If the 'outrigger index' command was interrupted, there will be intermediate files remaining.
+If you wish to restart outrigger and overwrite them all, use this flag.
+If you want to continue from where you left off, use the '--resume' flag.
+If neither is specified, the program exits and complains to the user.
+      --resume              If the 'outrigger index' command was interrupted, there will be intermediate files remaining.
+If you want to continue from where you left off, use this flag.
+The default action is to do nothing and ask the user for input.

 Example ``outrigger index`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^